wikiti/beautiful-jekyll/_posts/2016-11-23-rails-asynchronous-status-tracker.md

 ## Conclusion

-Now, there is no need to use websockets or complex solutions to create a basic status tracking system.
+Now, there is no need to use *web-sockets* or complex solutions to create a basic status tracking system.
 Almost *everything* is possible with simple *HTTP* requests.
 However, polling on web applications aren't always a good idea; those constant requests generate overhead on the server side.